robocomp/cortex/README.md

         sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-10 1
         sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-10 1
         ```
-    -   Check the available C and C++ compilers list on your system and select desired version by entering relevant selection number :
+    -   Check the available C and C++ compilers list on your system and select the desired version by entering the relevant selection number :
         ```bash
         sudo update-alternatives --config gcc
         sudo update-alternatives --config g++
         ```

-3)  __This application failed to start because no Qt platform plugin could be initialized :__
+3)  __This application failed to start because no Qt platform plugin could be initialized:__
     -   This problem can appear when trying to start `viriatoPyrep`, due to compatibility issues with _Qt_ version in _OpenCV_ and _VREP_.

     -   This problem is solved by installing `opencv-python-headless` :